stevew817/AMS2ZWAVE/README.md

 Todo:
 * Implement configuration CC to support changing the reporting frequency
-* Implement power averaging based on the quick updates in-between reports
 * Add separate endpoints for getting phase-specific values on three-phase meters (root endpoint reports total values).

 To build the firmware: